Democrats argue Biden is underestimated

 Allies also point to the fact that Biden has long been underestimated and is known to pull off a comeback.

-In the 2022 midterms, a so-called red wave was predicted and pundits were preparing for a Republican-led Congress.
-Instead, Democrats had better-than-expected results, held onto the Senate, and kept the GOP-control in the House by very tight margins.
+In the 2022 midterms, a so-called red wave was predicted, and pundits were preparing for a Republican-led Congress.
+Instead, Democrats had better-than-expected results, held onto the Senate, and kept GOP control in the House by very tight margins.

 Democratic strategist Simon Rosenberg, who wrote about his optimism for Biden’s reelection in a recent MSNBC opinion piece, argued that Democrats’ nervousness about 2024 is misplaced because Biden is a good president and Trump is “the worst candidate.”